antonilol/rust-bitcoincore-zmq/README.md

 ### Testing

 Tests run on every push and pull request.
-Integration tests use the latest version of the 5 most recent major Bitcoin Core versions, see [integration_tests.yml](.github/workflows/integration_tests.yml#L19-L23).
+Integration tests use the latest minor version of the 5 most recent major Bitcoin Core versions, see [integration_tests.yml](.github/workflows/integration_tests.yml#L19-L23) for the version numbers.

 ### Useful resources